christopherAlberts/hedwig_protocol/README.md

 ![](hedwigprotocol.png)

 The hedwig_protocol() function is a Python3 function which allows you to either send files to a folder or to take files from a folder.
-The in-code comments will give you a more thorough exsplenation:
+The in-code comments will give you a more thorough explanation:

 ```python3
 import os